cosmos/testnets/interchain-security/provider/README.md

 * `join-ics-provider.sh` will create a `gaiad` service.
 * `join-ics-provider-cv.sh` will create a `cosmovisor` service.
 * Both scripts must be run either as root or from a sudoer account.
-* Both scripts will attempt to download the amd64 binary from the Gaia [releases](https://github.com/cosmos/gaia/releases) page.
-You can modify the `CHAIN_BINARY_URL` to match your target architecture if needed.
+* Both scripts will attempt to build a binary from the [cosmos/gaia](https://github.com/cosmos/gaia/releases) repo.
+* To sync with Hypha's `provider` snapshot run with the `-s` argument

 #### State Sync